Ball in the Vienna City Hall, elegant young ladies

 TU Ball in the Vienna Hofburg, opening all in white

 The festive ambience of the Viennese dance events seems to have parallels to those in Buenos Aires.
-The text of the "Vals del 18" shows that men had the option of wearing tailcoats.
+The text of Vals del 18 shows that gentlemen had the opportunity to wear tails.
 Based on the clothing, one can assume that the ball nights in Buenos Aires were also organized in elegant ballrooms.

 Milongas in Buenos Aires: Tango for everyone